2024–25 Zebre Parma season

 The 2024–25 season is Zebre Parma's fourth season in the United Rugby Championship, and their 13th season of professional rugby.
 Along with competing in the URC and its Scottish-Italian Shield competition, the club will also participate in the 2024-25 European Rugby Challenge Cup.

+Zebre drew an average home attendance of 2,630 in the 2024-25 URC season.